wavefrontHQ/wavefront-cli/README.md

-The Wavefront Command Line Interface (CLI) is a utility for installing and configuring the Wavefront proxy, Telegraf collector agent, and integrations.
+The Wavefront Integration Command Line Interface (CLI) is a utility for installing and configuring the Wavefront proxy, Telegraf collector agent, and integrations.
 The CLI uses native package managers to install packages (i.e. yum, apt-get) and therefore should be run as sudo.

 ## Requirements

-The Wavefront CLI is currently supported on Linux environments only and has been tested on the following Linux versions:
+The Wavefront Integration CLI is currently supported on Linux environments only and has been tested on the following Linux versions:

 -   Amazon Linux AMI 2016.09.0
 -   CentOS 6.7, 7.2